xxyCufe/scDML/README.md

 The following notebooks show you how to run scDML

-1. [tutorial1](./tutorial/tutorial1.ipynb) gives a detailed description in each step of scDML
+1. [tutorial1](./tutorial/tutorial1.ipynb) gives a detailed description in each step of scDML.
 2. [tutorial2](./tutorial/tutorial2.ipynb) provides a simple running example.

-## Intallation
+## Installation

 ### Step1

-1. Install [Anaconda](https://www.anaconda.com/products/individual) if you do not have it.
+1. Install [Anaconda](https://www.anaconda.com/products/individual) if you do not have one.
 2. Create a conda environment with python, and then activate it as follows in terminal.

 ```bash